 · Stop vehicles

-The Society along with its National Welfare Co-ordinator can offer advice and guidance, but as outlined above the Society has no legal powers to act in welfare cases.
+The Society along with its National Welfare Co-ordinator can offer advice and guidance, but there are no legal powers to take enforcement action in welfare cases.

 Honorary Society Veterinary Surgeon